denten-books/plain-text/support/book-proposal/proposal.md

 (Hertz).
 The digital word is technically an animation; it moves even as it appears to stand still.
 This property of the medium attunes the reader to a particular mode of apprehension, affecting not just the physics but also the aesthetics of digital media.
-Works by the philosophers Henri Bergson, Jakob von Uexküll, and John Goodman help construct a phenomenology of screen-based digital perception.
+Works by the philosophers Henri Bergson, Jakob von Uexküll, and Nelson Goodman help construct a phenomenology of screen-based digital perception.

 The **fifth and final chapter** begins with a discussion of an apparent paradox.
 A camp of media theorists and textual scholars in the 1990s conceived of electronic texts as an ephemeral, almost immaterial, phenomenon.
-The text shimmered and glared: it was spoken of in terms of *hypertext*, light writing, and electricity.
+Text shimmered and glared: it was spoken of in terms of *hypertext*, light writing, and electricity.
 A generation of theorists that came after insisted on the weighty materiality of electronic media.
 Reading began to engage the morphology of rare metals, media archeology, and hard drive forensics.
 Both